baregl/PlayBack/README.md

 hashed, but if you're on an untrustworthy network, all your files can be leaked.
 You can only change or upload new files to the server, not read existing ones.

+## Q&A
+1. The initial sync is really slow, can't you speed it up?

+  Most game consoles seem to have very network interfaces.
+You may try to copy all the files manually, so the first sync doesn't have to send all the files
+2. The 3ds client is absurdly slow, how can this be?

+  If you have a directory with lots of files in it, certain operations slow down significantly.
+This seems to be an inherent limitation of the 3ds.
+3. Why doesn't it work on Windows?

+  Because secure path handling & conserving encoding seem to be really hard on Windows and I don't use/care about Windows.
+You're welcome to open a PR.
+Maybe just use a Raspberry Pi for the always-on server.
+4. Why not just use FTP/rsync/webdav/syncthing/...?

+  Because they either require a lot of client state, which for some consoles like the DS, with only 4MB of ram, may not be feasible or are undocumented.
+  Here the client state is mostly limited to the file that is currently synced.
+5. Why no 2-way sync?
+Only paths with 256 characters?
+No encryption?
+Is this the 90s?

+  Maybe in the future
+6. My favourite console, the Game.com, isn't supported.
+What should I do?

+  I'll try to implement support for some more common consoles, but if you don't want to wait, try implementing it yourself.
+7. So where do I get the password from?
+Should I just use my email password?

+  No, don't use anything you can remember.
+Just generate a random password.
+If you have no idea how to do that, use [this](https://ddg.co/?q=random%20password).
 ## Based on
 - Clientlib
   - PKGJ for the config parser by Philippe Daouadi (BSD 2-Clause)